. The Real Christ...

 - “By reason of” (Gk. dia) false teachers, the truth is badly spoken of (2 Pet.
 2:2)

 - We labour dia, for the sake of, the Lord’s name (Rev. 2:3).
-We believe dia Christ- not that He creates faith in us in an arbitary way or forces us to believe; we believe for the sake of what we have seen and known in Christ (1 Pet.
+We believe dia Christ- not that He creates faith in us in an arbitrary way or forces us to believe; we believe for the sake of what we have seen and known in Christ (1 Pet.
 1:21).
 Likewise we experience the birth of faith within us “dia the resurrection of Jesus” (1 Pet.
 1:3).
 This doesn’t mean that when Christ rose, He created us as believers without any choice on our part.
 Rather, for the sake of [dia] Christ’s resurrection, generations of believers have come to faith and hope whenever they have encountered and believed in the fact of His resurrection..
 Thus Jesus was raised dia our justification (Rom.
 4:25).
 He was not raised by our justification, but for the sake of it.

 - Christ was manifested “for [dia] you” (1 Pet.
 1:20)- He was not manifested by us in a causative sense, but was manifested for our sakes.